 If you would like any more information about our Governors or are interested in applying to become a governor at our school then please contact our Clerk to Governors, Mrs Lisa Harvey on 01903 742047 or email@example.com.

-Governors Responsibilities: Chair of Governors, Health and Safety Governor
+Governors Responsibilities: Chair of Governors, Data Protection Governor

 Why become a governor: My wife applied on my behalf!
 However it is good to feel like I'm giving something back to the community

 Family: Wife Jifang and two sons, Max and Harry, who are both pupils at Storrington Primary School